DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/6 Fix Columns.md

 When the width of all columns exceeds the UI component's width, users can scroll the grid horizontally.
-If you set the [columnFixing](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnFixing/#enabled) option to **true**, users can show certain columns in the view regardless of how far they scroll the grid.
+If you set the [columnFixing](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnFixing/#enabled) property to **true**, users can show certain columns in the view regardless of how far they scroll the grid.

-You can also enable a column's [fixed](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#fixed) option in code.
+You can also enable a column's [fixed](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#fixed) property in code.
 This fixes the column to the UI component's left edge.
 To change the position, set the [fixedPosition](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#fixedPosition) option.

 The following code fixes the `FullName` column to the default position and allows users to fix and unfix columns at runtime: